(An excerpt from Cultivating Love: When Secrets Surface by Dr Ken McGill)

 …Does Not Envy (13:4): Zeal and Jealousy both come from the same word (Zelos).
 In addition to meaning that love does not display wrath and indignation, this word also means that love does not carry resentments, grudges nor does it desire for the other person to get “what (s)he deserves.”

 …Does Not Boast, Is Not Proud, Is Not Rude, Is Not Self-Seeking (13:5): The common feature in all of these words is the elevating of oneself (taking a “one-up” position) over another person.
-The context (and tragedy) of these words infers that when one person is “one up” (due to granting ourselves permission to be exalted into the “shame-less” position of Self-Righteousness), the other “person” is relegated to the “one-down/lower” position of being “shame-full” (because shame’s goal is always to vilify and “de-humanize” another).
+The context (and tragedy) of these words infer that when one person is “one-up” (due to granting ourselves permission to be exalted into the “shame-less” position of Self-Righteousness), the other “person” is relegated to the “one-down/lower” position of being “shame-full” (because shame’s goal is always to vilify and “de-humanize” another).
 This stance prevents us from experiencing and processing our true feelings (grief/losses), and certainly interrupts the suffering, healing and maturation process we need to go through because we get stuck (and get lost) in anger, resentment (“re-feeling the pain”) and fantasies of retaliation.
 Practically, love would have us to examine and honor the complexity of our humanity and the humanity of your partner.

 …Is Not Easily Angered, Keeps No Record of Wrongs, Does Not Delight in Evil (13:6): There is nothing wrong with Anger.
-Anger is an emotion that signals you feel threatened, or that a wrong has been committed and that a constructive, corrective process needs to occur in light of the threat or the wrong(s) committed.
+Anger is an emotion that signals you feel threatened, or that a wrong has been committed and that a constructive, corrective process needs to occur in light of the threat of the wrong(s) committed.

 The context of these 3 phrases cautions us about an improper response with our emotion, which could lead to a greater rift or schism if we misuse our energy to catalog the wrong(s), the injustice(s) and the evil committed by the other person, against us.
-If we misuse our energy, the intent and the outcome will not be to resolve nor reconcile whatever the problem is, but to use the evidence (record of wrongs) to “throw it back in their face,” which is actually just as violent a response as the original behavior that initially wounded, hurt or injured you (yes, you could hear the old adage “two wrongs do not make one right”).
+If we misuse our energy, the intent, and the outcome will not be to resolve nor reconcile whatever the problem is, but to use the evidence (record of wrongs) to “throw it back in their face,” which is actually just as violent response as the original behavior that initially wounded, hurt or injured you (yes, you could hear the old adage “two wrongs do not make one right”).